bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 delegation can include access to a set of APIs as well as information passed directly to the software.

-This document is input into the GNAP working group and should be referred to as "XYZ" to differentiate it from other proposals.
+This document has been prepared by the GNAP working group design team of Kathleen Moriarty, Fabien Imbault, Dick Hard, and Mike Jones.
+This document is input into the GNAP working group.

 {::boilerplate bcp14}